-He accompanies Lady Catelyn to a parley between Renly and his brother Stannis Baratheon at Storm's End.
-After the parley fails, he plays dice with some Stark men, informing them about the outcome and that there is going to be a battle between Renly's and Stannis' forces at dawn.
-When Lady Catelyn is asked about this by Lucas Blackwood, she confirms Hallis' words but notes by herself that her guard has a loose tongue.
+Hallis accompanies Catelyn to a parley between Renly and his brother Stannis Baratheon at Storm's End.
+After the parley fails, he plays dice with some Stark men, informing them about the outcome and that there is going to be a battle between Renly's and Stannis's forces at dawn.
+When Lady Catelyn is asked about this by Lucas Blackwood, she confirms Hallis's words but notes by herself that her guard has a loose tongue.

 Upon their return to Riverrun, Hallis points out the Lannister men that have been hanged in their absence with their bodies dangling from the walls of the castle now.
 They turn out to be men who escorted Ser Cleos Frey when he returned from King's Landing with peace terms set by Tyrion Lannister; they were hanged for trying to help Ser Jaime Lannister escape.
-Ser Cleos has also brought the remains of Lord Eddard Stark with him.
-Lady Catelyn gives orders to transport them to Winterfell, guarded by Hallis, and to bury them in the Stark crypt beneath the castle.
+Cleos has also brought the remains of Lord Eddard Stark with him.
+Catelyn gives orders to transport them to Winterfell, guarded by Hallis, and to bury them in the crypt of Winterfell.

 A Storm of Swords